 Schuster shared how the current cost of healthcare per dollar is divided.
 She also briefly covered CMS’s focus on equipment utilization rates (specifically the government’s assumption that there is/will be an increased use of linear accelerators) as a means of cost control.
 The assumption of the increased use of equipment will effectively decrease the reimbursement provided for the services rendered and also decrease the associated CPT codes.
-A detailed report on the CMS decision can be found here.
 These changes in the industry make it crucial for departments to properly evaluate and benchmark their costs.

 Three Questions Key Questions Evaluating Cost

 Do you know what it costs to treat a patient in your department?
 How does your department’s cost per patient compare to industry standards?
 Can you identify the cost drivers in order to evaluate and improve efficiency?

 If you weren’t able to answer these questions, don’t worry.
 You are not alone.
 In fact, very few departments can.
 Webster expects that through research and participation from cooperating facilities they will be able to provide a “Cost Calculator” so that members can benchmark their departments per patient cost to others.

 The Move Towards Transparency